-The Mindful Yoga postures and sequences are simpler than in other styles of yoga.
-This practice is meant to slow down your breath, your body, and your mind.
+The Mindful Yoga postures and sequences are more gentle than in other styles of yoga.
+This practice is meant to bring attention to your breath, your body and your mind.
 It is suitable for a wide range of body types and abilities.
 Along with the yoga postures, mindfulness techniques are introduced which can be used as a tool outside of the yoga practice.

 Pay online or at the door, by check or cash (exact change only).

 About Louise Konrath

 Yoga is a means for self-discovery and self-care both mentally and physically.
 Before becoming a yoga instructor, I attended yoga classes for many years along with other types of exercise classes, but I always migrated back to yoga because of the yogic ideas of unifying mind, body, and spirit.

 It was only after having a personal health scare that I focused more completely on yoga and decided to delve more deeply into the teachings of yoga.
 I decided I needed to not only have an athletic workout routine, but also a more efficient way of dealing with stress.
 I had a desire to learn more, so I signed up for a yoga teacher training.
 I didn’t have any intention to teach yoga, but upon completion, I knew I had to keep learning and discovering.